torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 From this point, we start building the application.
 First, we build the dependencies and we cache them into an independent stage.

-The first stage it's only to "build the recipe" which is the name that `cargo chef` gives to the process of collecting all the information needed to build the application dependencies.
+The first stage is only to "build the recipe" which is the name that `cargo chef` gives to the process of collecting all the information needed to build the application dependencies.